 Non-Executive Director and Chairman

-Dr Mini served as chairman of the AHP joint venture advisory board from its inception.
-This year, he was elected as chairman of the Board of Directors for AHP NPC.
+Dr Mini served as Chairman of the AHP joint venture advisory board from its inception.
+He serves as the Chairman of the Board of Directors for AHP NPC.